google/go-flow-levee/configuration/README.md

 Use `Package`, `Type`, and `Field` to specify by string literal.
 Use `PackageRE`, `TypeRE`, and `FieldRE` to specify by regexp.
 If neither a literal nor a regexp is provided, a wildcard matcher is assumed.
-Providing both a literal and a regexp matcher is considered misconfiguration and will error.
+Providing both a literal and a regexp matcher is considered a misconfiguration and will error.

 ```yaml
 Sources: